freohr/yet-another-glog-hack/rules/character-creation.md

 ### C. Find a reason for your character to be adventuring in this campaign rather than staying at home

 Ask your referee about the scope of the campaign, then decide why your character wishes to participate.
 They may have personal goals, be travelling with another character, be forced to be here, etc. What matters is why they would start adventuring, and why they would continue adventuring when danger bares its fangs.

+## 6. Go on an adventure

+Now that all the players have created their PCs, it's time to go adventuring.
+Or maybe the first adventure will come to you instead?